Partnership Benefits in the CARES Act: Amending for QIP, Applying 163(j) Relief, Calculating Loan Forgiveness

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will discuss maximizing the benefits of the CARES Act and other recent relief for partnerships and their underlying partners.
+This course will discuss maximizing the benefits of the CARES Act and other recent relief for partnerships and their underlying partners.
 Our panel of experts will review handling the QIP life correction, the increase in the 163(j) limitation, calculating loan forgiveness, and other matters.
 They will outline approaches to resolving issues practitioners encounter when applying for this relief.

 - QIP challenges